port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

 ### Execute the action

-After creating an action, it will appear under the `Self-service` tab of your Port application:
+Head back to the `Self-service` page of your Port application:

 <img src='/img/guides/selfServiceAfterScaffoldCreation.png' width='75%' />